14/11/2025

 I shall limit myself here to a broader but diffuse musing: because dear reader this thirty-eighth and final use of our home in Sablet was the least happy, shortest, most frantic, most disturbing: all this being so as a result of its finality.
 We returned to 1rueFB in November, just less than a month after leaving it in the previous month – and stayed just long enough to clear it out.
 It was an unhappy necessity which, even at this remove (a few days after getting back to chez nous UK) leaves me wondering if we really had to do it – did we – dispose of our second home?

-Prior to that, on only our third day of our seven day sojourn, I was compelled to witness the removal of The Great Table of Sablet.
+The Great Table of Sablet.
 Into a van.
-The dealer, a seemingly pleasant chap, naturally tried to pay even less for it than originally agreed, but nevertheless paid up, as well as lifting all our arm chairs, dining chairs, living room mat, and the low living room table we’d brought out from Bullsmead way back . . .
+The dealer, a seemingly pleasant chap, naturally tried to pay even less for it than originally agreed, the impudence of the fellow, but he nevertheless paid up, as well as lifting all our arm chairs, dining chairs, living room mat, and the low living room table we’d brought out from Bullsmead way back . . .
 I hated that man (I’ve softened now, but for two pins I’d have told him to sling his hook at the time– he spoke enough English to understand that I thought him a rip-off merchant, but he was, you know, a dealer.
 Enough said).
-He left a void and cleared off with a vanload back to Puyméras that had originally cost us quite a lot and for which we got almost sweet fanny-adams.
+He left a void and cleared off with a van-load back to Puyméras that had originally cost us quite a lot and for which we received just a few bucks, almost sweet fanny-adams.
 But we cleared it: so job done.
 Bye bye table.
 Been nice sitting at and eating off you.
 And polishing you aussi, the least I could do to acknowledge the craftsmanship of your build (m’God!
 I’m talking to a table now…).

 The beds, the settee, the blue chest of drawers, the lighting, the curtains etc., etc., all stay as part of the house price.
 Our terrace pots complete with geraniums and the matching blue slatted patio table and folding chairs remain: a parting gift: no chance of getting them in the back of the family tumbril, so… I was amazed just what I did manage to shove in there.
 Even the French and UK Geologique jiggies found space.
 Even the telly FGS!